girish17/link-crawl-site/README.md

 ### About

 This node.js project recursively crawls a website and harvests all possible hyperlinks that belong to it and stores them in an in-memory database (Redis).
-The max number of pages visited is set to 10 by default (see [crawler](crawler.js)).
-This can be changed to a bigger number depending on the quantum of data to be harvested.
-Also, the website to be visited initially can be changed here.

 ### Prerequisite installations